dmquang/dmquang/README.md

 <div align="center">
   <strong>
-    I'm Rudy Greyrat, a high school student from Vietnam, diving into the world of tech.
+    I'm Rudyy Greyrat, a high school student from Vietnam, diving into the world of tech.
   </strong>
   <br>
   <strong>